 Unit Outline Assessment Summary Unit 1 Networks and Cybersecurity Cyber security is increasing interest in online safety and concern in a world where we share so much data about ourselves.
 Students are often unaware of the risks of excessive sharing in an online world.
 Students will complete a folio of work on designing their own homes network including the network security.
 Students learn how to take a proactive and skills-based approach to securing their data.
 Students learn how to protect and secure data through practical activities.
-Data representation Practical Unit 2 Microbit Students will complete a folio of coding challenges using micro bits in a programming language (Python).
-Students will learn how hardware specification affect performance and be able to select appropriate hardware for particular tasks.
-Students will investigate how data is transmitted and secured in wired and wireless networks including the internet.
+Data representation Practical Unit 2 Game Code Students will complete a folio of coding challenges using Mindcraft Education.
+Students will learn the necessary skills to become creative coders and content creators.
+They will complete block-based coding lessons to learn about coding concepts in a fun and engaging environment.
+Students will build their own arcade game as their assessment task.
 Project Other Practical